-Issue Brief: BenchMarking the Results of ACM and IMPAQ Paid Leave Microsimulation Models
+Issue Brief: BenchMarking the Results of ACM and DOL-IMPAQ Paid Leave Microsimulation Models

-To assist researchers and policymakers in simulating leave usage and benefit costs under alternative paid leave policy scenarios, the US Department of Labor (DOL) contracted IMPAQ and Institute for Women’s Policy Research (IWPR) to revise and update a popular paid leave microsimulation model created by IWPR, Randy Albelda, and Alan Clayton-Matthews (the ACM model).
+To assist researchers and policymakers in simulating leave usage and benefit costs under alternative paid leave policy scenarios, the US Department of Labor (DOL) contracted IMPAQ and Institute for Women’s Policy Research (IWPR) to revise and update a paid leave microsimulation model created by IWPR, Randy Albelda, and Alan Clayton-Matthews (the ACM model; last updated in 2017).
 Under this contract, IMPAQ has implemented several updates to the ACM model.
-To increase transparency and to promote wider use, IMPAQ has recast the ACM model as an open-source, user-friendly model with an intuitive front-end in addition to features that enable user to choose the preferred estimation methods for model estimation.
-We refer to this new avatar of the ACM model as the IMPAQ model.
+To increase transparency and to promote wider use, IMPAQ has recast the ACM model as an open-source model with an intuitive front-end in addition to features that enable user to choose the preferred estimation methods for model estimation.
+We refer to this new model as the 2020 DOL- IMPAQ model.

-In this brief, we test performance of the IMPAQ model against the ACM and also compare both the models to real-world benchmarks using data from existing state paid programs in California, Rhode Island, and New Jersey.
-The results show that the final estimates on leave usage and benefit costs from the IMPAQ model are similar to the ACM model’s results.
-The advantages offered by the IMPAQ model over the ACM model are several new features to enable comparisons across existing programs and to test multiple different leave policy scenarios simultaneously.
-In addition, the IMPAQ model also typically has a significantly shorter runtime than the ACM model.
+In this brief, we test performance of the IMPAQ-DOL model against the ACM model and also compare both models to real-world benchmarks using data from existing state paid programs in California, Rhode Island, and New Jersey.
+We test both models’ accuracy at estimating total eligible workers, program benefit outlays, total participation, and participation length for these states.

-1. Background and Project Overview
+The results show that the final estimates on leave usage and benefit costs from the IMPAQ-DOL model are similar to the ACM model’s results.
+The advantages offered by the IMPAQ-DOL model over the ACM model are several new features to enable comparisons across existing programs and to test multiple different leave policy scenarios simultaneously.
+In addition, the IMPAQ-DOL model also typically has a significantly shorter runtime than the ACM model.

 Access to and use of leave is critical to an individual’s financial security and quality of life (Winston, 2017).
 Nearly every other developed country provides paid maternity leave, and most advanced industrial countries offer extended paid medical and parental leaves.
 The United States is an outlier.
 There is no federal requirement for paid leave or sick days.
 Consequently, many individuals, especially low-income workers, face difficult tradeoffs.
 In 2016, only 14 percent of US workers has access to paid family leave through their employers, and 68 percent had paid sick leave (Bureau of Labor Statistics, 2016).

 However, in recent years, paid family and medical leave programs have received considerable bipartisan support, with some states and municipalities already introducing paid family leave programs.
 California enacted paid family leave legislation in 2002, New Jersey in 2008, Rhode Island in 2013, New York in 2016 (effective January 2018), District of Columbia in 2017 (effective July 2020), Washington in 2017 (effective January 2020), Massachusetts in 2018 (effective in 2021), Oregon in 2019 (effective in 2023), Connecticut in 2019 (effective in 2022), and Maine in 2019 (effective in 2021).